What is TraceMyIP.org?

 How does TraceMyIP compare to other website statistics systems such as Google Analytics, Webalizer Stats, Statcounter & AWstats for example?

 TraceMyIP.org is a unique platform with features not available in other web visitor tracker systems.
 Particularly, it allows you to conduct a long term surveillance of individual visitors and observe their IP address changes in real-time.
 Instead of tracking by IP address, you can track by a computer ID.
-TraceMyIP.org also provides you the tools to control delivery of website content, protect contact forms and other documents on a geo location level, control file and document downloads and schedule specific pages to be shown at specific times or to specific visitors.
+TraceMyIP.org also provides you the tools to control delivery of the website content, protect contact forms, links and other documents on a geo location level, control file and document downloads and schedule specific pages to be shown at specific times or to specific visitors.
 The tools that are available to you will help protect website content and prevent secure content from being served to a narrowly defined audience.
 Scheduled and instant email alerts allow for conducting a long term surveillance for specific individuals.
 Never miss a visit and get email notifications delivered on an hourly, daily, weekly and monthly basis.

 My website serves content to European Union member states and is a subject to the EU GDPR regulation.
 What can I do to achieve a better compliance that requires me to get each visitor's consent before collecting full statistics?